Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: Conclusion

 \section{Conclusion}

-The regret analyses of GP-EI-based algorithms are fewer than those of theoretically established algorithms, such as GP-UCB and GP-TS.
+The regret analyses of GP-EI-based algorithms are fewer than those of theoretically established algorithms, such as GP-UCB and GP-TS, despite the fact that GP-EI-based algorithms have been utilized in various applications.
 Existing analysis by \citet{wang2014theoretical} requires increasing the posterior variance in the actual algorithm, which can deteriorate the optimization performance.
 Therefore, we analyzed the posterior sampling-based GP-EI algorithm called GP-EIMS, which does not require rescaling the posterior variance.
 We derived the sublinear BCR upper bounds of the GP-EIMS algorithm in the Bayesian setting.
-We finally demonstrated the practical effectiveness of GP-EIMS through numerical experiments.
+We demonstrated that GP-EIMS achieves at least comparable performance compared with other baseline methods, especially theoretically guaranteed EI-based methods, without sacrificing the theoretical guarantee.

 \paragraph{Limitation and Future Work:} Several future directions for this study exist.
 First, the posterior sampling for continuous $\cX$ or discrete $\cX$ with huge $|\cX|$ requires some approximation, such as random Fourier features, in practice.
 Theoretical analysis incorporating such approximations~\citep{Mutny2018-efficient} is interesting.
 Second, since we show only the BCR upper bounds, whether GP-EIMS (and GP-PIMS) achieves sublinear high-probability cumulative regret bounds is of interest.
 Third, recent studies~\citep{scarlett2018-tight,iwazaki2025-improvedBO} imply that the standard GP-UCB achieves a near-optimal regret upper bound with high probability.
 Showing whether other BO methods, including GP-EIMS, achieve a near-optimal regret upper bound is vital, as discussed in Section~4 in \citep{iwazaki2025-improvedBO}.
 Lastly, our analysis for GP-EIMS concentrates on the Bayesian setting.
 As with the analysis of GP-TS in the frequentist setting~\citep{Chowdhury2017-on}, theoretical analysis in the frequentist setting is also intriguing.